microprediction/building_an_open_ai_network/docs/self_review.md

-This is preposterous, and yet once a population of Python-powered predators provides production power parity and pricks probabilistic pomposity, this could be potentially problematic, even painful, for a plutocracy of platonic imposters preciding over their precious protectionist pyramids of pricy Ph.D.s.
+This is preposterous, and yet once a population of Python-powered predators provides production power parity and pricks probabilistic pomposity, this could be potentially problematic, even painful, for a plutocracy of platonic imposters preciding over precious protected pyramids of pricy Ph.D.s.

 The scenarios is marginally more likely than someone finding a use for blockchain or factoring 42 on a quantum computer, though it is also possible that the book sells about as many copies as there are contributors to the project, leading to a collapse